ryanthtra/prototypes/js-dom-events/README.md

 - Try clicking your header.
 What happens in the console?
 - Try clicking anywhere on the page.
 What happens in your console?

+#### Using the `onhover` Attribute

+1. Add an `h2` tag with any text you want
+2. In your opening `h2` tag add an `onhover` attribute
+	- Set the value of `onhover` to `console.log()` add a message to be logged out
+	- Example message: `"You hovered over your h2 element"`

+Save your changes,
+Refresh your page in the browser

+Hover over your `h2` element.
+What happened in the console?

 #### Using the `onload` Attribute

 1. In your opening `body` tag  add an `onload` attribute